treasure-data/digdag/digdag-docs/src/command_reference.rst

 :command:`--retry <name>`
   Set retry attempt name to the new attempt.
 Usually, you will use ``digdag retry`` command instead of using this option.

+:command:`-d, --dry-run`
+  Tries to start a new session attempt and validates the results but does nothing.

 :command:`-p, --param KEY=VALUE`
   Add a session parameter (use multiple times to set many parameters) in KEY=VALUE syntax.
 This parameter is availabe using ``${...}`` syntax in the YAML file, or using language API.